-The Securities Commission Malaysia (SC) regulates the bond and Sukuk market in Malaysia and all issuances need approval from the SC.
-In 2015 SC introduced the Lodge and Launch Framework (LOLA) The introduction of the LOLA framework helped to shorten the time-to-market by enabling structured products, bonds, Sukuk and asset-backed securities to be launched once the required information is lodged with the SC via its online submission system, as compared to the previous 14-21 days approval time frame.
-In 2017, SC also launched The Bond and Sukuk Information Exchange (BIX), a non-profit information platform established to provide free public access to information on bonds and Sukuk issued in Malaysia – in both the primary and secondary markets.
+The Malaysian bond market is under the purview of BNM and the SC.
+All bond and sukuk issuances require the SC’s approval.
+To enhance efficiency and turnaround time, the SC introduced the Lodge and Launch Framework (LOLA) in 2015.
+LOLA shortens time-to-market by enabling the launch of structured products, bonds, sukuk and asset-backed securities once the required information has been lodged with the SC via its online submission system.
+This contrasts against the previous 14-21 days for approval.
+In 2017, the SC launched the Bond and Sukuk Information Exchange (BIX), a non-profit information platform that provides free access to information on bonds and sukuk issued in Malaysia – in both the primary and secondary markets.

 Bonds and sukuk are perceived as an asset class that can serve as a hedge when markets are bearish, besides being used to generate a steady income in the long run.
 Historically, bonds and sukuk could only be purchased by institutional investors (e.g. pension funds, insurance funds) or high-net-worth individuals due to daunting entry barriers.
 Back then, one lot of bonds and sukuk had been priced at RM5 million, with a lowest denomination of RM250,000 per odd lot for high-net-worth individual investors.
 In 2018, the SC launched its seasoned bond framework, thereby allowing retail investors to purchase bonds and sukuk that had originally been meant for only institutional investors in the primary market.
 Today, exchange-traded bonds and sukuk (ETBS) have made it easy for all investors to purchase fixed-income securities through Bursa Malaysia.
 ETBS, issued by companies and governments to finance their needs, take various forms such as fixed-rate, floating-rate and hybrid bonds and sukuk